Mount Logan: Climbing rules

-There have been eight rescue missions in the past seven years in Kluane National Park.
-Each mission typically costs between $60,000 to $100,000 CAD which is paid for by Canadian taxpayers.
+There had been eight rescue missions in the previous seven years in Kluane National Park.
+Each mission typically cost between $60,000 to $100,000 CAD which is paid for by Canadian taxpayers.
 A Parks Canada spokesperson said the new rules are to help reduce the financial burden to taxpayers.

 Proposed renaming

-Following the death of former Prime Minister of Canada Pierre Trudeau in 2000, then Prime Minister Jean Chrétien, a close friend of Trudeau, proposed renaming the mountain Mount Trudeau.
+Following the death of Pierre Trudeau, former Prime Minister of Canada, in 2000, then Prime Minister Jean Chrétien, a close friend of Trudeau, proposed renaming the mountain Mount Trudeau.